barakshalit/dns-spoof-detector/README.md

 http://localhost:8080/vnc.html

-3. in the container, run the following scripts from Desktop: run the setup_dns.sh script to mock a dns spoofing attack (this will change wikipedia.org domain to 7.7.7.7 ip) run the tool with the "run_python.sh" script
+3. in the container, run the following scripts from Desktop: run the "setup_dns.sh" script to mock a dns spoofing attack (this will change wikipedia.org domain to 7.7.7.7 ip) run the tool with the "run_python.sh" script